 Clayvin Vineyard Southern Valleys

 Clayvin vineyard is the cornerstone of our premium wine programme.
-It was Marlborough's first significant hillside vineyard.
-High density organic vineyard on clay soil with 24 year old vines, rewards with fruit that has great concentration, structure and tannin overlaid with minerality.
+High density, organic, hillside vineyard on clay soil with 30 year old vines, rewards with fruit that has great concentration, structure and tannin overlaid with minerality.
 Planted with Chardonnay, Pinot Noir and Syrah.

 On the north facing slopes of the Southern Valleys, Clayvin vineyard was planted in 1991 primarily with Pinot Noir and Chardonnay and with a few parcels of Syrah.
 In the tradition of a French vineyard, it is densely planted with multiple clones on a wide range of rootstocks dotted across the hillside.
 This high density means the vineyard produces ‘one bottle of Clayvin wine per vine’.